 Where is Turks and Caicos?

-The Turks and Caicos Islands are located in the north Atlantic ocean, 575 miles (925 km) southeast of Miami, Florida, 28 miles (45 km) southwest of the Bahamas, and 87 miles (140 km) north of the island of Hispaniola and the countries of Haiti and the Dominican Republic.
+The Turks and Caicos Islands are located in the Atlantic Ocean, 575 miles (925 km) southeast of Miami, Florida, 28 miles (45 km) southwest of the Bahamas, and 87 miles (140 km) north of the island of Hispaniola and the countries of Haiti and the Dominican Republic.
 Turks and Caicos is a country and archipelago that consists of eight main islands and many small cays.

 The country is best known for its white sandy beaches, world-famous Grace Bay Beach on Providenciales, and pristine marine environment.